-Pete Carroll says Seahawks ‘are working’ to keep Frank Clark — and other highlights from his Monday press conference
+Seahawks ‘are working’ to keep Frank Clark, and more takeaways from Pete Carroll

 And on the day Carroll said Seattle won’t let Clark get away, Clark was rated by Pro Football Focus as having had the best game of any Seattle defender against the Chiefs, with eight pressures on 34 pass defense snaps, third-most of any edge rusher in the NFL this week.

-SEBASTIAN JANIKOWSKI SHOULD BE OKAY
+SEBASTIAN JANIKOWSKI SHOULD BE OK

-In the happy glow of the win Sunday night, Carroll had basically laughed off a question about the health of kicker Sebastian Janikowski, who fell hard to the turf when he was roughed on a field goal attempt in the second quarter.
+In the happy glow of the win Sunday night, Carroll had basically laughed off a question about the health of kicker Sebastian Janikowski, who fell hard to the turf when he was roughed on a field-goal attempt in the second quarter.

 “I didn’t know that he was ever going to get up,’’ Carroll said sarcastically.
 “But, he did.”